pegasus-isi/pegasus/doc/sphinx/containers.rst

    tools_container = Container(
                      "tools-container",
                      Container.DOCKER,
-                     image="docker:///ryantanaka/preprocess:latest"
+                     image="docker:///ryantanaka/preprocess:latest",
+                     arguments="--shm-size=2g"
                   )

    # Add the container to the TransformationCatalog
    tc.add_containers(tools_container)

+When this container is run, anything specified in the ``arguments`` parameter is added as a cli argument to the resulting ``docker container run`` command that Pegasus generates.

 Then, when creating :py:class:`~Pegasus.api.transformation_catalog.Transformation`\s, pass the appropriate container to the ``container`` parameter of the constructor.
 When ``is_stageable`` is set to ``False``, this means that the transformation is installed at the given ``pfn`` **inside of the container**.
 If ``is_stageable`` is set to ``True``, the executable will be staged into the container and then executed there.
 Note that in this situation the transformation should be hosted somewhere and made accessible via a protocol such as HTTP.

 .. code-block:: python